grpc/proposal/A50-xds-outlier-detection.md

 ## Implementation

-Implementation will start in Java and Node, and will happen later in C++ and Go.
+This will be implemented in C++, Java, Go, and Node in the first quarter of 2022.